theoc3/handwriting-rating/README.md

   Returns list of text and confidence values in terminal.

+  Result from this command:

+  python3 character_accuracy.py --image images/handwritten.jpg --g 1 --langs ja --kana あ

 ![Screenshot](result.png)
 ![Screenshot](console.png)

  ## Currently working on...
   Custom EasyOCR model trained on actual handwriting data

-  Specific character support for more clear feedback.

   Integration with  <a href="https://github.com/theoc3/JapanesePractice" target="_blank" rel="noopener noreferrer">Practice python script</a>, so individual characters can be tested for exact confidence levels on an assigned character

-  Detected text written onto image (OpenCV does not natively support)
+  Detected text written onto image (OpenCV does not natively support non-latin text)

   More detailed feedback information in the console.